mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 _Down to Earth Solution_

 The reality is rough.
-The number of existing plans is overhelming, it will take months to chase people responsible for each build plan and communicate the importance of declaring capabilities to them.
+The number of existing plans is overwhelming, it will take months to chase people responsible for each build plan and communicate the importance of declaring capabilities to them.
 The whole change has to be made in a safe way so it doesn't break existing workflows and production deployments.

 You don't have months of waiting allocated in your schedule, you need mobile CI running ASAP.
 One thing you could do is to setup your own CI server just for mobile and essentially move to "under the desk" setup.
 This way you get no support from Dev Support team (given that you have one) and all the trouble of setting up, configuring and supporting the server and agents is now yours.